cyberbotics/webots-doc/reference/receiver.md

 `wb_receiver_enable()` starts the receiver listening for incoming data packets.
-Data reception is activated in the background of the controller's loop at a rate of once every `ms` milliseconds.
+Data reception is activated in the background of the controller's loop at a rate of once every `sampling_period` (expressed in milliseconds).
 Incoming data packet are appended to the tail of the reception queue (see [this figure](#receiver-s-packet-queue)).
 Incoming data packets will be discarded if the receiver's buffer size (specified in the [Receiver](#receiver) node) is exceeded.
 To avoid buffer overflow, the data packets should be read at a high enough rate by the controller program.
-The provided `ms` argument specifies the [Receiver](#receiver)'s sampling period.
+The `sampling_period` argument specifies the sampling period of the [Receiver](#receiver) and is expressed in milliseconds.
 The [Receiver](#receiver) node receives and queues the incoming packets since it is enabled, but the first data packets can only be retrieved after the first sampling period elapsed.

 The function `wb_receiver_disable()` stops the background listening.